 In a nutshell, it talks about the three Fulfillment by Amazon FBA options:

-- Part of the Fulfillment by Amazon (FBA) ...
-More is for new sellers.
+- European Fulfillment Network (EFN) is for new sellers.
 You list on the venues you want.
 You ship to a single fulfillment center.
 Amazon fulfills orders across borders in exchange for a fee.

 - Pan-European FBA is for volume sellers.
 The merchandise is shipped to Europe and stored close to where Amazon anticipates most orders to be placed.
 You sell in all 5 European marketplaces.
 Amazon manages inventory and distributes it as needed.
 No cross-border fee.

-- Part of the Fulfillment by Amazon...
-More is for sellers who want more control.
+- Multi-Country Inventory (MCI) is for sellers who want more control.
 You list on at least one venue.
 Then you send items to one or more fulfillment centers, wherever there’s demand for them, at your own expense.

-To enroll for these free services, enable listings individually in Amazon Seller Central is a portal or a h...
-More.
+To enroll for these free services, enable listings individually in Seller Central.
 The tutorial above shows you how.
 You can also activate ASIN auto-enrolment.
 That way eligible ASINs are enrolled by default when you create FBA listings.

 Expanding after Brexit

 Before you start planning for a European expansion, prepare for Brexit.
 There are 5 Amazon international marketplaces in Europe.
 After Mar.
 29, 2019, the UK will cease to be part of the EU.
 So, it won’t enjoy the benefits of 40 trade agreements between the EU and other countries.
 They make trade across the Channel seamless.